-Dr. McNulty’s current book project explores the effect of nationally mandated participatory reforms in the developing world.
-Nationally mandated participatory reforms are becoming more common in countries seeking to reduce the gap between dissatisfied citizens and unresponsive governments.
+Dr. McNulty’s book, Democracy from Above?, explores the effect of nationally mandated participatory reforms in the developing world.
+These reforms are becoming more common in countries seeking to reduce the gap between dissatisfied citizens and unresponsive governments.
 The book tests the hypothesis that top-down national participatory reforms strengthen democratic governance over time.
-The first cross-national comparison on this issue, the study promises to contribute to both scholarly and policy debates about whether it is possible to mandate democracy from above.
+The first cross-national comparison on this issue, Democracy from Above? specifically explores whether the reforms effectively redress the persistent problems of discrimination, elite capture, clientelism, and corruption in the countries that adopt them.
+As officials and reformers around the world and at every level of government look to strengthen citizen involvement and confidence in the political process, this book provides a clear understanding of the possibilities and limitations of nationally mandated participatory reforms.

 Dr. McNulty is also researching the issue of inclusion and participatory governance.
 She recently spent seven months in Peru observing participatory institutions in five municipalities.
 Her work suggests that participatory institutions are not naturally inclusive and that historically marginalized populations are not engaged equally in forums and meetings.